MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

 <a name="Exercise3"></a>
 ## Exercise 3: Preprocess the data

-No dataset is perfect; most require some amount of preprocessing before they can be analyzed.
+No dataset is perfect.
+Most require some amount of preprocessing before they can be used to train a model.
 When you visualized the data, you may have noticed that some rows of automobile data were missing values.
-These missing values need to be cleaned up before analysis begins.
-In this example, you will simply remove any rows that have missing values.
+These missing values need to be cleaned up before training begins.
+In this example, you will remove any rows that have missing values.
 In addition, the "normalized-losses" column has a lot of missing values, so you'll exclude that column from the model.

 1. At the top of the modules pallete, type "project columns" into the search box to find the Project Columns module.
 Drag the module over to the experiment canvas and connect it to the output port of the "Automobile price data (Raw)" dataset by dragging an arrow downward from the output port.
 The Project Columns module allows you to specify which columns of data to include or exclude in the model.